HirotakaDango/ArtCODE/README.md

 ## Manage

 **To manage users and images, simply navigate to the admin section and access the admin panel.
-We are continuously working on improving this panel, so please bear with us during the development process.
+I continuously working on improving this panel.
 In the meantime, you can easily manage files and folders within the admin section.**

 **You can install ArtCODE as progressive webapp.**